Open source as an important lever for more sustainability in IT

 Further development as a core quality

 While other industries have been trying for decades to change their processes and become more efficient and climate-friendly, this topic is relatively new for the IT industry.
-However, one can be more optimistic about the chances of success for a new way of thinking than in many other industries.
+However, one can be more optimistic regarding the chances of success for a new way of thinking than in many other industries.
 Because in IT, constant innovations and adjustments are part of the core of the work.
 At the same time, due to the enormous spread of IT applications, even small changes can make a big difference.

 Software developers have a major impact on the energy consumption of the applications they develop.
 Studies show savings potential of up to 25 percent for the energy consumption of software solutions.
 Intelligent coding can greatly reduce CO2 consumption, which is why green coding has also become a buzzword.